F-Haferkorn/ogis-cxxloop-examples/README.md

 ### Advantages: ###
  With recent compilers, this is *NOT* slower than thhe *regular* for(;;){} iteration.

- The **reduced degree of freedom of the iteration** can be used by the comoiler and a compiler can make heavy use of ALU-register operation of DSP-Architectures.

  OK,
  it is all about iterating and it is not a *swiss-army knife for all iterations*.
  BUT:
- - READability:  It can reduce C/C++ source code size and improve its readability.
+ - **READability**:  It can reduce C/C++ source code size and improve its readability.
- - TEACHability: it will improve the way to teach C/C++  especially for a younger audiencce.
+ - **TEACHability**: it will improve the way to teach C/C++  especially for a younger audiencce.
- - ALGORITHMics: It allows/leads the developer(s) to notate code that completely does _NOT depend on the iteration index_.
+ - **ALGORITHMics**: It allows/leads the developer(s) to notate code that completely does _NOT depend on the iteration index_.
- - OPTIMIZATION: It opens the way to enhanced optimizations for upcoming compiler implementations.
+ - **OPTIMIZATION**: It opens the way to enhanced optimizations for upcoming compiler implementations.

+ 	- by utilizing the *reduced degree of freedom of the iteration*
+	- by using fast ALU-register increment operations of *DSP-Architectures*.

 ### Disadvantages:  ###
  - The underlying itarator index <rep> is not really "hidden" and could be "guessed" by a experienced programmer.
+This is somehow unlikely.
  - The current preprocessor implemantation will break if an argument containing a comma is attached.
+This happens seldom, e.g. when an complex template expression is used that contains any comma ','.

+The last issue can be fixed by surrounding the problematic argumment with regular braces *loop(* **(** argment **)** *)* .
-Adding the new compounds to the core-language would fix that issue.
+Adding the new compounds to the core-language would fix that issue, so no more usage of the cpp preprocessor necessary.

- An Example of an problemartic argumnet, and a possible workaround.

 ## Remarks ##